GrahamDumpleton-abandoned/powershift-image/README.rst

 environment variables dynamically based on information extracted from packages installed as part of the build process.

+Finally a ``run`` action hook is also allowed.
+This if supplied will supersede the ``run`` script provided in the S2I builder.
+It is expected that it runs the application to be deployed.
+It must not return and must ensure the application run inherits the process ID of the script.

 Using the Action Hooks
 ----------------------